altaweelala/RGM-Mobility-Model-for-FANETs/README.md

-# RGM-Mobility-Model-for-FANETs
+# RGM Mobility Model for FANETs

-The ns3 source code for the Regulated Gauss-Markov Mobility Model for FANETs.
+This repository provides the ns-3 source code for the **Regulated Gauss-Markov Mobility Model** for FANETs.

-These are the two files (.c and .h) needed to run the Regulated Gauss-Markov mobility model published in **A New GPS Spoofing Attack and a Regulated Gauss-Markov Mobility Model for FANETs** in **Ad Hoc Networks**.
+The implementation corresponds to the model presented in the paper:

+**“A New GPS Spoofing Attack and a Regulated Gauss-Markov Mobility Model for FANETs”**, submitted to *Ad Hoc Networks*.
-The steps to use the Regulated Gauss-Markov mobility model in ns3 are as follows:

-	1) Store reg-gauss-markov-mobility-model.h and reg-gauss-markov-mobility-model.cc under ns3/src/mobility/model folder.

-	2) Build ns3.
+## Files
+The implementation consists of the following files:
+- `reg-gauss-markov-mobility-model.h`
+- `reg-gauss-markov-mobility-model.cc`

+## Installation Steps

+To integrate the model into ns-3, follow these steps:

+1. Copy the following files into:

+/ns3/src/mobility/model/

+- `reg-gauss-markov-mobility-model.h`
+- `reg-gauss-markov-mobility-model.cc`

+2. Place the provided `CMakeLists.txt` file in:

+/ns3/src/mobility/

+Ensure that it includes the `build_lib` command listing the source and header files of the model.

+3. Reconfigure ns-3:

+./ns3 configure

+4. Rebuild ns-3:

+./ns3 build

+## Usage

-Check the ```reg-gauss-markov-mobility-model.h``` that has a commented example on how to use the model.
+Refer to `reg-gauss-markov-mobility-model.h` for a commented example demonstrating how to use the model.

+## Citation

-Please cite the Regulated Gauss-Markov mobility model as follows:
+Please cite this work as follows:

-TBA after publishing the paper.
+*TBA (to be updated upon publication).*

+## Note

-**The paper is under review process.
-The source code will appear on this page upon accetpance.**
+**The paper is currently under review.
+The source code will be fully available upon acceptance.**